-When the time comes, your announcement will make an impact, sure – but it will quickly wear off once you go back to hoarding, preparing for the next big news.
+When the time comes, your announcement will make an impact, sure – but it will quickly wear off once you go back to hoarding, preparing for the following big news.
 You won’t have anything else to engage customers and keep your momentum going.

 This is skewed social media marketing.
-If your audience doesn’t see you content sharing on social media – spending time where they’re spending time – they won’t remember you for long.
+If your audience doesn’t see your content sharing on social media – spending time where they’re spending time – they won’t remember you for long.
 No content = no conversions.

 Make social media work for you – even if you think it can’t.

-Pretty soon you’ll start hungering for more and more numbers.
-And this time it won’t be content you’re accumulating.
+Pretty soon, you’ll start hungering for more and more numbers.
+And this time, it won’t be content you’re accumulating.
 It’ll be customers.
 And that’s way better.